 A patient is more likely to accept a proposed plan of treatment if they are better informed, as it increases their trust in you.
 Make sure that you take the necessary time to discuss each suggested treatment with your patient.
 Also, provide open and honest responses to all of their queries.
 Inform them of the value of maintaining their dental health and offer information on their condition, available treatments, and associated expenses.
 Your patient will understand that you care if you take the time to explain the details to them.
 Also, they are more likely to accept the recommended course of treatment if they feel more connected to your practice.

-Be sure to carefully emphasize the advantages of good oral health and hygiene to your patients.
-Avoid starting the discussion with the cost of treatments because the moment you do, your patient will only hear about the money involved and not the need for the treatment.
-Additionally, it will give the impression that you only care about their dental health in order to sell them dentistry. / Additionally, it will give the impression that you only care to sell them your dentistry and not so much their dental health.
+Additionally, it will give the impression that you only care to sell them your dentistry and not so much their dental health.
 You need to make them realize that you truly care about giving them the best dental care possible.
 You need to instill in them that good oral health contributes to better overall health.
 Make them aware of the fact that the treatment plan you suggested will only enhance their overall dental health.

 Before making a decision, patients typically need to think over the proposed treatment plan.
 Therefore, once they leave your office, it is crucial to get in touch with them again in a week’s time or so.
-This gives them ample time to consider it, conduct independent research, and arrive at a decision.
+This gives them sample time to consider it, conduct independent research, and arrive at a decision.
 Also, if they still have unanswered questions or are simply afraid of what needs to be done, following up with them can help reassure them.

 Your practice should try its best to schedule appointments on the same day the patients accept the treatment plan by giving them a solid presentation of their dental condition.
 When patients take time to consider when they want to schedule their treatments, they frequently start debating whether they really want the treatment in the first place.
 In such cases, it will be challenging to convince patients to return to your office for treatment.
 If the patient requests extra time to consider the suggested course of treatment, make sure that your practice staff does proper follow-up to find out when the patient would prefer to have it done and fix the date for the treatment.